bpringe/angular-sharepoint-toolkit/README.md

 An AngularJS module that simplifies common tasks when writing Angular apps for SharePoint, such as getting user profile properties and getting an always-current request digest value for use in post and put requests.
 At this time, the module contains these two components than can be injected into your components:
 - **userProfileService**
 - **requestDigestService**
+I'm open to any suggestions for changes or additions.

 ##Installation
 Download the `angular-sharepoint-toolkit.js` file and reference it with a script tag after the angular reference in your html file.
 Then reference the module in your app module definition.